bellyfat/SOLTRON/README.md

 ## Running blenderbot 2.0 API
-**Due to higher charge on the EC2 instance we had stopped the instance but you can run the Google colab notebook to get the same results**
+**Due to higher charge on the EC2 instance we had stopped the instance, but you can run the Google colab notebook to get the same results**

 [![Open In Collab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1hdKC2mUZN9Ov6fmdoOYbLQH4MhKyKwYr?usp=sharing)